MSLNZ/msl-package-manager/docs/new_package_readme.rst

    your package manager then replace ``conda`` with ``pip``.

 The following command will run all test modules that pytest_ finds as well as testing all the example code that is located within the docstrings of the source code.
+To modify the options that pytest_ will use to run the tests you can edit the **[tool:pytest]** section in **setup.cfg**.
 A coverage_ report is created in the **htmlcov/index.html** file.
-This report provides an overview of which functions, classes, and methods are being tested and not tested.
+This report provides an overview of which parts of the code have been executed during the tests.

 .. code-block:: console